barrybecker4/svelte-world-conflict/packages/galactic-conflict/README.md

 - **Real-time**: WebSocket Durable Objects from `multiplayer-framework`
 - **Storage**: Cloudflare KV for persistent game data
 - **Backend**: Cloudflare Workers with SvelteKit API routes
+- **Event Processing**: Server-side cron job (every 2 seconds) processes game events (armada arrivals, battles)
 - **Deployment**: Fully serverless on Cloudflare

+### Event Processing

+Game events (armada arrivals, battles, resource ticks) are processed automatically by a Cloudflare cron trigger that runs every 2 seconds.
+This ensures:
+- Events are processed server-side, independent of client connections
+- Works for both real-time and turn-based games
+- No client-side polling required (fail-fast WebSocket-only approach)

+**Note**: Cron triggers only run when using `wrangler pages dev` or in production.
+They do not run with `vite dev`.

 ## Development